zng-ui/zng/TODO/_current.md

 * Review Dip units used in computed values.
     - Things like `MOUSE.position` are pretty useless without the scale_factor.
     - Real problem is having to retrieve the scale factor?

-* External layout and render updates.
-    - Work the same way as normal updates, with the `WidgetUpdates` list, but in the layout and render cycle.
-    - Use this to implement special subscriptions that automatically layout/render a widget, saving an update cycle.

 * Parallel info updates.
     - How to share the `&mut WidgetInfoBuilder`?